Moghan/CarND-Behavioral-Cloning-P3/writeup_report.md

 I started with designing my tensorflow network from P2, but Keras made everything very simple, so it was not much fun.

-Afer I read a blod post at Nvidia, [End-to-End Deep Learning for Self-Driving Cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) , I decided to try on their achritecture.
+Afer I read a blog post at Nvidia, [End-to-End Deep Learning for Self-Driving Cars](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) , I decided to try on their achritecture.

 Early on I tried solving the bad driving with a larger training-set.
 I did not take long before generators was needed because of high memory usage.
 Finally I found out that it was possible to keep the car on the road with a very small training-set, so long it was a good set with a lot of recovery practise.
 All it took was some wobbling over the road, back and forth.